DipayanSenGupta/springMVCapplication/README.md

 # Simple Debit Credit System for Bank

-End Users will be able to :
+## End Users will be able to :

-a.
-Open savings account for a customer with the necessary fields like Customer Name, Date of Birth, NID, Father`s Name , Mother`s Name, Address, Phone No , Account no etc.
+-	Open savings account for a customer with the necessary fields like Customer Name, Date of Birth, NID, Father`s Name , Mother`s Name, Address, Phone No , Account no etc.
-b.
-Deposit/Withdraw the money and update the account balance along with accounting log.
+-	Deposit/Withdraw the money and update the account balance along with accounting log.
-c.
-Generate the report of  Customer list.
+-	Generate the report of  Customer list.
-d.
-Search the customer by account number and view all the necessary information including the account balance of a customer .
+-	Search the customer by account number and view all the necessary information including the account balance of a customer .

-Attributes :
+## Attributes :
 Customer Name, Date of Birth, NID, Father`s Name , Mother`s Name, Address, Phone No , Account no , Account Balance.

 - "/", Home Page